What is Cub Scouting?

 Cub Scouts are organized by grade levels into “ranks” and “dens”, and are led by adult leaders.
 The “dens” together with the adult leaders and the committee form the “pack”.

-– All Grades (1st – 5th) – the first rank for all boys who join Cub Scouting
+- Bobcat– All Grades (1st – 5th) – the first rank for all boys and girls who join Cub Scouting

-The Tiger Cub program is for first-grade boys and their adult partners.
+The Tiger Cub program is for first-grade boys and girls and their adult partners.
 There are five Tiger Cub achievement areas.
-The Tiger Cub, working with his adult partner, completes 15 requirements within these areas to earn the Tiger Cub badge.
-These requirements consist of an exciting series of indoor and outdoor activities just right for a boy in the first grade.
+The Tiger Cub, working with his/her adult partner, completes 15 requirements within these areas to earn the Tiger Cub badge.
+These requirements consist of an exciting series of indoor and outdoor activities just right for a boy and girl in the first grade.

-The Wolf program is for boys who have completed first grade.
-To earn the Wolf badge, a boy must pass 12 achievements involving simple physical and mental skills.
+The Wolf program is for boys and girls who have completed first grade.
+To earn the Wolf badge, the boy and girl must pass 12 achievements involving simple physical and mental skills.

-This program is for boys who have completed third grade.
-A boy may begin working on the Webelos badge as soon as he joins a Webelos den.
-This is the first step in his transition from the Webelos den to the Boy Scout troop.
-As he completes the requirements found in the Webelos Handbook, he will work on activity badges, attend meetings led by adults, and become familiar with the Boy Scout requirements—all leading to the Arrow of Light Award.
+This program is for boys and girls who have completed third grade.
+A boy or girl may begin working on the Webelos badge as soon as he /she joins a Webelos den.
+This is the first step in his transition from the Webelos den to the Scouts BSA Scout troop.
+As he/she completes the requirements found in the Webelos Handbook, he/she will work on activity badges, attend meetings led by adults, and become familiar with the Scouts BSA requirements—all leading to the Arrow of Light Award.

-– 5th grade (10 years old).
+- Arrow of Light– 5th grade (10 years old).
 Must have completed third grade but not completed fifth grade, or be age 10 but not yet 11 1/2.

-This program is for boys who have completed fourth grade.
-A boy may begin working on the Arrow of Light badge as soon as he joins a Webelos den.
-This is the first step in his transition from the Webelos den to the Boy Scout troop.
-As he completes the requirements found in the Webelos Handbook, he will work on activity badges, attend meetings led by adults, and become familiar with the Boy Scout requirements.
+This program is for boys and girls who have completed fourth grade.
+A boy or girl may begin working on the Arrow of Light badge as soon as he/she joins a Webelos den.
+This is the first step in his/her transition from the Webelos den to the Scouts BSA troop.
+As he/she completes the requirements found in the Webelos Handbook, he/she will work on activity badges, attend meetings led by adults, and become familiar with the Scouts BSA requirements.

 Each of the ranks is earned by completing age appropriate activities and requirements, and by demonstrating a willingness to behave according to the ideals of Cub Scouting.
-When a boy completes the Cub Scouting program he is ready for the next step, Boy Scouting!
+When a boy or girl completes the Cub Scouting program he/she is ready for the next step, Scouts BSA!

-Recognition is important to young boys.
-The Cub Scouting advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
+Recognition is important to young boys and girls.
+The Cub Scouting advancement plan provides fun for the boys and girls, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys and girls on advancement projects.